mhweiner/pgsmith/README.md

 // → [{ id: 42, name: 'Alice', ... }]
 ```

+## API Reference

+See the [API Reference](docs/api.md) for detailed documentation on all functions and types.

 ## Philosophy

 Most SQL libraries either go too far or not far enough.